A Guide to Sexual Assault and Sexual Harassment Policies

 Detailed information about Article 138 complaints can be found at girightshotline.org and nlgmltf.org.
 This is another area where it is helpful to read the regulations — AR 27-10, Chapter 19, for the Army; JAG INSTRUCTION 5800.7F, the Manual of the Judge Advocate General, for the Navy and Marine Corps; and AFI 51-904 for the Air Force.
 As with EO complaints, use of an independent advocate or attorney is very helpful.

 You have an absolute right to ask a Member of Congress to investigate and stop the harassment or retaliation — this right is protected by the Military Whistleblower Protection Act.
 This can be very effective if the Congressional office involved is willing to skip or expand the normal inquiry methods and ask your command or military headquarters directly to take the specific action you request.
 Routine Congressional inquiries are made by Congressional aides, not the Member of Congress; they go only to the military’s Congressional liaison officer and usually ask only for an explanation, not specific action on the problem.
 The liaison officer checks with the command, gets your CO’s or legal officer’s version of the story, and sends a boilerplate reply to the Congressional office saying that your rights have been respected and all is well.
-While this is sometimes helpful, and the command will know that an inquiry has been made, a direct request for action from a Member of Congress has much more impact.
-The Service Women’s Action Network (see the Resources listing at the end of this document)can provide contact info for members of Congress who are particularly concerned about sexual harassment and sexual assault in the military.
+While this is sometimes helpful, and the command will know that an inquiry has been made, a direct request for specific action from a Member of Congress has much more impact.

 Resources on Military Sexual Assault/Harassment